Class CertificateAsyncClient

 Imports a certificate into the key vault.

-byte[] certificateToImport = new byte[100]; ImportCertificateOptions config = new ImportCertificateOptions("certificateName", certificateToImport).setEnabled(false); certificateAsyncClient.importCertificate(config) .subscribe(certificate -> System.out.printf("Received Certificate with name %s and key id %s", certificate.getProperties().getName(), certificate.getKeyId()));
+byte[] certificateToImport = new byte[100]; ImportCertificateOptions config = new ImportCertificateOptions("certificateName", certificateToImport).setEnabled(false); certificateAsyncClient.importCertificate(config) .subscribe(certificate -> System.out.printf("Received Certificate with name %s and key id %s", certificate.getProperties().getName(), certificate.getKeyId()));- Parameters:

 - A